garyns/Hands-On-Python-Programming-for-IoT/README.md

-# Hands-On Python for IoT
+# Hands-On Python Programming for IoT

-The code in this repository accompanies the Packt Book "Hands-On Python for IoT".
+The code in this repository accompanies the Packt Book "Hands-On Python Programming for IoT".

 ## [Chapter 1](chapter1) - Setting Up Your Development Environment